 One of my favorite things about my immersion blender is its ability to save sauces that aren't looking so hot.

-Take mac and cheese sauce, for example: if your cheese doesn’t melt properly, you can end up with a weird, goopy, unappetizing sauce.
+Take mac and cheese sauce, for example: if your cheese doesn't melt properly, you can end up with a weird, goopy, unappetizing sauce.
 But hit any lumpy sauce with an immersion blender for just a few seconds and you can bring that sauce back to smooth, cheese-y, delicious life!
 (PS - Check out our post on how to make perfect mac and cheese!)

 This one might venture a bit into "stating-the-obvious" territory - but even though I use my immersion blender in a ton of different ways, making creamy, delicious soup is by far my hand blender's most frequent culinary adventure.
 So we couldn't just leave it off the list!
 I much prefer smooth, velvety soups to chunky stews, and when wintertime hits I use my immersion blender a few times a week to whip up quick soups.